bencawkwell/ansible-dwarffortress/README.md

 ----

 * Add the Phoebus tile set.
-* Add noVnc.
-* Add some more tile sets.
+* Then some more tile sets.
 * Create a tutorial version, which adds a saved game that can be used to follow an online tutorial.
+* Allow for more stuff to be configured, for example which DISPLAY to use when using noVNC.

 Credits
 -------